 - The required documents for admission into Nigeria universities

 - How to gain admission easily into Nigeria Universities

 - How to study online course and earn a degree

 WAEC subject combination (requirements) for Policy and Administrative Studies

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Policy and Administrative Studies in Nigeria universities.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Policy and Administrative Studies must include:
+The required WAEC subject combination (O level requirement) for Policy and Administrative Studies must include: